oneapi-src/oneDNN/doc/programming_model/attributes_quantization.md

 Depending on the architecture, the behavior of int8 computations might slightly vary.
 For more details, refer to @ref dev_guide_int8_computations.

-This guide doesn't cover how the appropriate scaling factor can be found.
+This guide does not cover how the appropriate scaling factor can be found.
 Refer to the materials in the [Introduction](@ref dgaq_intro).

 ### Example: Convolution Quantization Workflow